Jet schemes and invariant theory: Group actions on jet schemes

 \begin{proof} If a codimension one stratum has no schematically reduced irreducible component, then the corresponding slice representation is of the form $(W+\theta,H)$ where $\theta$ is a trivial representation, $W^H=0$, $\dim \quot WH=1$ and $\NN(W)$ has no schematically reduced irreducible component.
 Then Corollary \ref{cor:slicereps} and Theorem \ref{thm:dim1} show that $V$ is bad.

 Now assume that each codimension one stratum has a schematically reduced irreducible component.
 Let $V'$ be the set of points of $V$ where $d p$ has maximal rank and let $Z'\subset Z$ be the image.
 Then the complement of $Z'$ has codimension at least 2 in $Z\simeq\C^k$.
-As in the case $k=1$, any $G_m$- invariant polynomial on $V_m$ is the pull-back of a rational function on $(\C^k)_m$ which has no poles on $Z'_m$.
+As in the case $k=1$, any $G_m$- invariant polynomial on $V_m$ is the pullback of a rational function on $(\C^k)_m$ which has no poles on $Z'_m$.
 But the complement of $Z'_m$ in $(\C^k)_m$ has codimension at least 2.
 Hence our $G_m$-invariant polynomial is the pullback of a polynomial on $(\C^k)_m$. \end{proof}

 Now let $G$ be a connected complex reductive group and let $V$ be a $G$-module.
 We impose a mild technical condition which is automatic if $G$ is semisimple; we assume that $\cO(V)$ contains no nontrivial one-dimensional invariant subspaces.
 Equivalently, we assume that every semi-invariant of $G$ is invariant.
-The following is well-known.

-\begin{lemma} Assume that every semi-invariant of $\cO(V)$ is invariant. \begin{enumerate} \item A function $f\in\O(V)^G$ is irreducible in $\O(V)$ if and only if it is irreducible in $\O(V)^G$.
+\begin{lemma} Assume that $G$ is connected and that every semi-invariant of $\cO(V)$ is invariant. \begin{enumerate} \item A function $f\in\O(V)^G$ is irreducible in $\O(V)$ if and only if it is irreducible in $\O(V)^G$.
 In particular, $\O(V)^G$ is a UFD. \item The codimension one strata of $V$ are irreducible and schematically reduced. \item Let $S\subset\quot VG$ have codimension at least $2$.
 Let $f_1$ and $f_2$ be relatively prime elements of $\O(V)^G$ which vanish on $S$.
 Then $f_1$ and $f_2$ are relatively prime elements of $\O(V)$, hence $p\inv(S)$ has codimension at least $2$ in $V$. \end{enumerate} \end{lemma}

+\begin{proof} We only need to prove (1) since this implies both (2) and (3).
+Let $f\in \O(V)^G$ and let $f = p_1\cdots p_k$ be its prime factorization in $\O(V)$.
+Since every semi-invariant of $G$ is invariant, each $g\in G$ must permute the factors of $f$, so $f$ determines a homomorphism from $G$ to the permutation group on $k$ letters.
+But $G$ is connected and this map is continuous, so it must be trivial.
+Therefore each $p_i\in \O(V)^G$. \end{proof}

-\begin{cor} Suppose that $V$ is coregular, and that every semi-invariant of $\cO(V)$ is invariant.
+\begin{cor} Suppose that $V$ is coregular, $G$ is connected and every semi-invariant of $\cO(V)$ is invariant.
 Then $V$ is very good. \end{cor}

 As above, let $V'$ be the set of points in $V$ where $dp$ has maximal rank, and let $Z'\subset Z$ be the image of $V'$.